 No significant concentration of credit risk was identified as the Company has established procedures to collect fees and commissions within the predetermined payment period.

-No large exposures exceeding the maximum proportion permitted in relation to Company's own funds were identified in 2013.
+No large exposures exceeding the maximum proportion permitted in relation to Company's own funds were identified in 2015 and in 2014.

 Reputation Risk